stefanhug/RestlessDb/README.md

 - Support of custom templates for HTML/RazorLight output
 - Support of custom templates for Excel output with CLosedXML.Report (https://github.com/ClosedXML/ClosedXML.Report)
 - Blazor UI for *QueryItem* configuration
-- Swagger/Swashbuckle integration with custom openAPI document provisioning - one endpoint description for each configured top leven *QueryItem*
+- Swagger/Swashbuckle integration with custom openAPI document provisioning - one endpoint description for each configured top level *QueryItem*
 - DB abstraction: should not be too difficult, only the syntax of range queries is different for other DB's
 - Add JWT support for authentication and authorization providers
 - Provide nuget package